 In a further commitment to intergenerational cooperation, students from the Department of Theatre, Film and Television Studies at Aberystwyth University – under the direction of Dr Louise Ritchie – have created striking site-based performances based on GNFTF’s approaches in The National Library of Wales, Aberystwyth, and the School of Art, Aberystwyth University.

-Over five years, we have come to know, trust and care for each other’s physicality.
+Over seven years, we have come to know, trust and care for each other’s physicality.

 Working together has been inspirational and an invitation to be more joyfully courageous.

 Happy in our own skins and driven by a hunger to move, this exciting time of our lives – free from any constraints on how we might appear – brings a whole new set of delights for performers and audiences alike.